-- 3.1 Games will consist of two 5 minute halves - 3.2 Teams are allowed to have a maximum break of 5 minutes between halves to repair and reprogram robots. - 3.3 The game clock will run without stopping throughout the game. - 3.4 The referee can call a time out to explain a rule decision or to allow a robot damaged by handling or by a collision to be repaired.
+- 3.1 Games will consist of two 5 minute halves. - 3.2 Teams are allowed to have a maximum break of 5 minutes between halves to repair and reprogram robots. - 3.3 The game clock will run without stopping throughout the game. - 3.4 The judge can call a time out to explain a rule decision or to allow a robot damaged by handling or by a collision to be repaired.
 See Section 7: Rule Clarification. - 3.5 It is a team's responsibility to be present before a game starts.
-A team will incur a goal penalty for every minute that they are late, up to 5 minutes. - 3.6 If time permits, finals games can be run over 10 minute halves.
+A team will incur a goal penalty at the judges discretion, for every minute that they are late, up to 5 minutes. - 3.6 If a team leads by 5 goals in a 5 minute half game or 10 goals in a 10 minute half game, the game will be stopped under a mercy ruling and the final scores will be recorded. - 3.7 If time permits, finals games can be run over 10 minute halves.